Electro-Harmonix EHX Tortion JFET Overdrive Review

 I’m often cautious about the knobs placed on pedals as they’re often made of cheap plastic and feel like they could snap with a single slip of the foot.
 The knobs on this pedal feel a lot more secure and part of the reason is the way they are positioned.
 Having two rows and closely positioning the knobs together actually increases their strength.
 So I would definitely feel comfortable using this in a live situation without worrying about damage.

 I’ve been really impressed with Electro-Harmonix’s pedals lately.
 The B9 Organ Machine they recently released absolutely floored me with its quality and flexibility.
-The company seem to be creating a lot of pedals lately and the two I’ve managed to try out so far have been incredibly impressive.
+The company seems to be creating a lot of pedals lately and the two I’ve managed to try out so far have been incredibly impressive.

 Overall I have to say I’ve never enjoyed using a pedal so much (apart from the B9 which was an absolute joy).
 Overdrive/distortion is such a personal thing and can make or break your tone.
 The EHX Tortion really inspired me and my hour long jam became three hours simply because I really enjoyed listening to how the pedal would respond to the way I played.
 This is one of the best guitar products I’ve ever tried so far and I highly recommend it.